SteedyApp/steedy-client-api-php/README.md

 ### Get a delivery status

 You can check your delivery status by querying the `/delivery/follow` endpoint.
-Once the delivery is accepted by a Steedy, you will be able to get geocoding informations about the Steedy doing the delivery.

 ```php
 $follow_result = $api->get('/delivery/follow', array(